zhou-zhk/Fourier-Optics/README.md

 # Fourier-Optics
-Some simple simulation process of fourier optics.
+Some simple simulation process via Matlab of fourier optics.